Once in a lifetime experience

-The core of the exhibition consists of the eight restored exterior panels of the Ghent Altarpiece.
-As the altarpiece has been exceptionally given on loan by St Bavo's Cathedral, the panels are displayed outside the cathedral for the first and last time in history.
+The core of the exhibition consisted of the eight restored exterior panels of the Ghent Altarpiece.
+The altarpiece was exceptionally given on loan by St Bavo's Cathedral and the panels were displayed outside the cathedral for the first and last time in history.

-During the exhibition, the eight exterior panels of the Ghent Altarpiece will be on display for the very last time in the Museum of Fine Arts Ghent (MSK) together with the still to be restored paintings of Adam and Eva.
-The 10 remaining panels of the Ghent Altarpiece, including the Adoration of the Mystic Lamb, remain on display in St Bavo's Cathedral.
+The still to be restored paintings of Adam and Eve were also on display in the Museum of Fine Arts (MSK) in Ghent.
+The 10 remaining panels of the Ghent Altarpiece, including the Adoration of the Mystic Lamb, remained on display in St Bavo's Cathedral.

-Across several exhibition rooms, the panels are displayed at eye height, allowing the public to marvel at their vivid colours, wonderful details and tangible textures from up close.
-In this unique presentation, they are accompanied by at least half of all works attributed to Jan Van Eyck.
+Across several exhibition rooms, the panels were displayed at eye height, allowing the public to marvel at their vivid colours, wonderful details and tangible textures from up close.

 Only some twenty paintings by Jan Van Eyck have been preserved worldwide.
-At least half of those have travelled to the Museum of Fine Arts Ghent (MSK).
-They are shown together with works from Van Eyck’s workshop and copies of paintings that have been lost as well as over 100 masterpieces from the late Middle Ages.
-Admire Jan Van Eyck’s beauty and mastery in no fewer than 13 museum rooms.
+Half of them were temporarily on display in MSK.
+They were shown together with works from Van Eyck’s studio and copies of paintings that have been lost.
+But also with more than 100 masterpieces from the late Middle Ages.

-3. Jan Van Eyck himself never saw so many of his works brought together
+Jan Van Eyck never saw so many of his works brought together.

-Even Jan Van Eyck himself never saw all these masterpieces together under one roof.
-In addition to the restored exterior panels of the Ghent Altarpiece and the Adam and Eva panels, no fewer than 13 other masterpieces are on display.
-These works of art have never been at the same place before.
+Even Jan Van Eyck never saw all these masterpieces together under one roof.
+In addition to the restored exterior panels of the Ghent Altarpiece and the Adam and Eve panels, no fewer than 13 other masterpieces were on display.
+These works of art had never been all at the same place before.

-The last time that panels of the Ghent Altarpiece were displayed outside St Bavo's Cathedral was in 1902.
-After the exhibition, the panels will return to the cathedral never to leave it again.
+The last time that the panels of the Ghent Altarpiece were displayed outside St Bavo's Cathedral was in 1902.

 Jan Van Eyck observed the world, making his portraits and landscapes appear true to life.
 In his time, his technique for depicting clouds and the moon, splashing water in a fountain, distant snow-capped mountain tops and body hair was unprecedented.

-Everyone gets the chance to see Jan van Eyck’s mastery from up close.
-The exhibition is accessible for visitors with a physical disability.
-Wheelchair users can take a barrier-free route to the Van Eyck exhibition.
+Everyone had the opportunity to admire Jan Van Eyck’s mastery up close at MSK Ghent.
+The exhibition was accessible for visitors with a physical disability.
+Wheelchair users could take a barrier-free route to the Van Eyck exhibition.

-Visitors with a hearing impairment can listen to the audio guide or guide on their hearing aid through a mobile hearing induction loop.
-In addition, the written audio texts are available on request.
+Visitors with a hearing impairment could listen to the audio guide or guide on their hearing aid through a mobile hearing induction loop.
+In addition, the written audio texts were available on request.

-The museum offers the room texts and adapted audio texts to visitors with a visual impairment.
-In addition, museum guides with tactile drawings are available for an optimal experience.
-Upon request, visitors can be assisted by someone who will guide them through the exhibition and provide them with descriptions of the works of art.
+The museum offered the room texts and adapted audio texts to visitors with a visual impairment.
+In addition, museum guides with tactile drawings were available for an optimal experience.
+Upon request, visitors could be assisted by someone who guided them through the exhibition and provided them with descriptions of the works of art.

-There is also an autism-friendly road map to prepare a visit to the exhibition in the best possible way.
+There was also an autism-friendly road map to prepare a visit to the exhibition in the best possible way.

-Thanks to the family offer, you can discover old art through the eyes of the youngest museum visitors.
-When they enter, the youngest visitors receive an audio guide for children aged between 6 and 12 (available in Dutch, French, English and German) as well as a Van Eyck booklet with stamps and fun assignments.
+Thanks to the family offer, you could discover old art through the eyes of the youngest museum visitors.
+When they entered, the youngest visitors received an audio guide for children aged between 6 and 12 (available in Dutch, French, English and German) as well as a Van Eyck booklet with stamps and fun assignments.